Thalhammer/jwt-cpp/README.md

 [![Documentation Badge](https://img.shields.io/badge/Documentation-master-blue)](https://thalhammer.github.io/jwt-cpp/)
 [![Stars Badge](https://img.shields.io/github/stars/Thalhammer/jwt-cpp)](https://github.com/Thalhammer/jwt-cpp/stargazers)

 A header only library for creating and validating [JSON Web Tokens](https://tools.ietf.org/html/rfc7519) in C++11.
-For a great introduction, [read this](https://jwt.io/introduction/)
+For a great introduction, [read this](https://jwt.io/introduction/).

 ## Signature algorithms

-jwt-cpp supports all algorithms defined by the spec.
-The modular design of jwt-cpp allows one to add additional algorithms without any problems.
-If you need any feel free to open a pull request.
+jwt-cpp supports all the algorithms defined by the specifications.
+The modular design allows to easily add additional algorithms without any problems.
+If you need any feel free to create a pull request or [open an issue](https://github.com/Thalhammer/jwt-cpp/issues/new).

-For the sake of completeness, here is a list of all supported algorithms:
+For completeness, here is a list of all supported algorithms:

 | HMSC  | RSA   | ECDSA | PSS   | EdDSA   |
 | ----- | ----- | ----- | ----- | ------- |